On principal series representations of quasi-split reductive p-adic groups: Introduction

-Of course, many instances of Theorem \ref{thm:A} have been established before: \begin{itemize} \item Kazhdan and Lusztig \cite{KaLu} proved the bijection and (b,f) for Iwahori-spherical representations , assuming that $G$ is $F$-split and that $Z(G)$ is connected as algebraic group.
-Their starting point is Borel's description \cite{Bor1} of those representations, in terms of Hecke algebras. \item Reeder \cite{Ree} extended \cite{KaLu} to $\Irr (G,T)$ when $G$ is $F$-split, $Z(G)$ is connected and the residual characteristic of $F$ is not ``too small".
-This is based on work of Roche \cite{Roc1} and includes (a,b,f).
-We note that the Whittaker datum is unique up to $G$-conjugacy because $Z(G)$ is connected. \item In \cite{ABPSprin} the bijection and (b,d,e,f) were proven for $\Irr (G,T)$, when $G$ is $F$-split and the residual characteristic is not too small. \item For quasi-split unitary groups the bijection was constructed by the author's PhD student Badea \cite{Bad}. \end{itemize} In all cases, a study of affine Hecke algebras constitutes the largest part of the argument.
+For non-split quasi-split groups, the vast majority of the groups under consideration here, very little in this directon was previously known.
+On the other hand, for split groups many instances of Theorem \ref{thm:A} have been established before: \begin{itemize} \item Kazhdan and Lusztig \cite{KaLu} proved the bijection and (b,e) for Iwahori-spherical representations, assuming that $G$ is $F$-split and that $Z(G)$ is connected as algebraic group.
+Their starting point is Borel's description \cite{Bor1} of those representations, in terms of Hecke algebras. \item Reeder \cite{Ree} extended \cite{KaLu} to $\Irr (G,T)$ when $G$ is $F$-split, $Z(G)$ is connected and the residual characteristic $p$ of $F$ is not ``too small".
+This is based on work of Roche \cite{Roc1} and includes (a,b,e).
+We note that here the Whittaker datum is unique up to $G$-conjugacy because $Z(G)$ is connected. \item In \cite{ABPSprin} a (noncanonical) bijection satisfying (b,d,e) was established for $\Irr (G,T)$, when $G$ is $F$-split and $p$ is not too small. \item For quasi-split unitary groups with $p > 2$ a (noncanonical) bijection was constructed by the author's PhD student Badea \cite{Bad}. \end{itemize} In all cases, a study of affine Hecke algebras constitutes the largest part of the argument.
 Thanks to \cite{ABPS3,SolEnd}, that technique is now available in complete generality (even outside the principal series).
-The main novelties of this paper are: \begin{itemize} \item the construction of the LLC is canonical and uniform, over all \\ non-archimedean local fields $F$ and all quasi-split reductive $F$-groups, \item we can handle generic representations, even when not all Whittaker data for $G$ are equivalent. \end{itemize} A few expected properties are still missing from Theorem \ref{thm:A}. \begin{itemize} \item Like in \cite[\S 17]{ABPSprin}, one would like to show that the LLC is functorial with respect to those homomorphisms of reductive $p$-adic groups that have commutative kernel and commutative cokernel.
-That should be doable with the methods from \cite{SolFunct}. \item It is conjectured in \cite{HII} that the formal degree of $\pi (\phi,\rho)$, with respect to a normalized Haar measure on $G$, equals $\dim (\rho)$ times the adjoint $\gamma$-factor of $\phi$.
-While that adjoint $\gamma$-factor can be computed as in \cite[Appendix A]{FOS2}, it may be difficult to determine the formal degree of $\pi (\phi,\rho)$.
-The reason is that one would like to use a type, but sometimes it is not known whether a type for the involved Bernstein block exists. \item Every L-packet conjecturally supports a stable distribution on $G$.
-For L-packets that are entirely contained in $\Irr (G,T)$, one could try to prove that the distribution $\sum_{\rho \in \Irr (R_\phi)} \dim \rho \; \mr{tr} \, \pi (\phi,\rho)$ is stable. \end{itemize} We will now discuss the content of the paper in more detail, at the same time explaining parts of the proof of the main theorem.
+The main novelties of this paper are: \begin{itemize} \item The construction of the LLC is canonical and uniform, over all \\ non-archimedean local fields $F$ and all quasi-split reductive $F$-groups. \item We can handle generic representations, even when not all Whittaker data for $G$ are equivalent. \item Our LLC lifts to a categorical level, as follows.
+For each involved Bernstein block of $G$-representations, the LLC comes from a canonical equivalence between that block and the module category of a certain Hecke algebra defined entirely in terms of Langlands parameters. \end{itemize} We will now discuss the content of the paper in more detail, at the same time explaining parts of the proof of the main theorem.

 We start with a Bernstein block $\Rep (G)^{\mf s}$ in the principal series, and a progenerator $\Pi_{\mf s}$ thereof.
 Via \cite{SolEnd} $\Rep (G)^{\mf s}$ is equivalent to the module category of some Hecke algebra $\End_G (\Pi_{\mf s})^{op}$, which we analyse in Section \ref{sec:1}.
 We show that $\End_G (\Pi_{\mf s})$ is isomorphic to an affine Hecke algebra $\mc H (\mf s)$ (extended with a twisted group algebra), and we determine its $q$-parameters.